 I started monitoring it around the ten-minute marker and then cooked it for one minute at a time after that.
 Soon I recognized that once my serrated steak knife sank effortlessly into the butternut squash it was fully cooked.

-If there were a contest, microwaving butternut squash would win a medal as one of the fastest possible methods of preparation.
+If there were a contest, microwaving cooking butternut squash would win a medal as one of the fastest possible methods of preparation.

 What are the best ways to microwave a Butternut Squash?